pp4rs/pp4rs.github.io/docs/instructors.md

 ### Matteo Courthoud

 Matteo is a Doctoral Candidate in the Department of Economics.
 His research interests lie in empirical industrial organization.
-Uli joined the team for the 2020 Edition.

 ### Ursina Schaede